 The respondent is notified of your intention of appealing the CDRT order.

 Log in to CJTS.
-Under the Online Applications tab, select Application for Leave to Appeal and follow the instructions to fill in the required information.
+Under the Online Applications tab, select Application for Leave/Permission to Appeal and follow the instructions to fill in the required information.

-For detailed instructions, refer to the CJTS user guide for filing neighbour disputes (PDF, 2956 KB).
+For detailed instructions, refer to the CJTS user guide for filing neighbour disputes (PDF, 3015 KB)

-Print and serve a copy of the Application for Leave to Appeal together with your supporting documents (if any) to the respondent within 7 days after the date of filing the application for leave to appeal.
+Print and serve a copy of the Application for Leave/Permission to Appeal together with your supporting documents (if any) to the respondent within 7 days after the date of filing the application for leave or permission to appeal.